axel-springer-kugawana/iwb_serenity/docs/css/layout/grid.md

 There is a special modifier for cases where the total number of grid items is less than 12, but you want them to be evenly spaced.

-In the case, put the `centered` modifier on your grid.
+In that case, put the `centered` modifier on your grid.

 <div class="sd-example">
     <div class="grid grid--centered">